-Description: This demo shows that a moving magnetic field induces a current in a coil of wire, which can be displayed on an overhead projector.
+Description: This demo shows that a moving magnetic field induces a current in a coil of wire, and that the direction of the moving magnetic field determines the direction of the induced current.
+Can be displayed on an overhead projector.

 - Bar magnet

 - Two long banana plug cables

 - Magnetize the bar magnets with the electric magnetizer

 - Connect the galvanometer to the wire coil